chtenb/fate/README.md

 --------------------
 What originally started out as a rewrite of Vim in python, ended up as an entirely new text editor.
-I'm a vim user myself.
 Vim is a great text editor.
 However, there are several issues I felt that needed to be adressed.
 De code base is old and getting messy and is therefore hard to maintain.
 It is not very extensible, even though vim has its own scripting language.
-Vim language is neither easy, readable nor fast.
+VimLanguage is neither easy, readable nor fast.
 The architecture needs to be revised, for instance, it should not be restricted to a single thread.
 Another bad thing is that vim tries to be backward compatible too much (even with vi!).